-The Nikon D800E and the Nikon D610 are two digital cameras that were revealed to the public, respectively, in February 2012 and October 2013.
+The Nikon D800E and the Nikon D610 are two digital cameras that were officially introduced, respectively, in February 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D800 has a resolution of 36.2 megapixel, whereas the D610 provides 24.2 MP.

-The physical size and weight of the Nikon D800E and the Nikon D610 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Nikon D800E and the Nikon D610.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D800 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably smaller (11 percent) than the Nikon D800E.
 Moreover, the D610 is markedly lighter (15 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.